At a Glance

 Some tips for your application 🫡

-Understand the Role: Read the job description thoroughly to understand the responsibilities and qualifications required for the First Aid Trainer position.
+Understand the Role: Read the job description thoroughly to understand the responsibilities and requirements of a First Aid Trainer.
 This will help you tailor your application to highlight relevant skills and experiences.

 Highlight Relevant Experience: In your CV and cover letter, emphasise any previous experience in first aid training or teaching.
-Include specific examples of courses you've delivered and any certifications you hold that are relevant to the role.
+Include specific examples of courses you've delivered or certifications you've obtained that relate to the role.

 How to prepare for a job interview at British Red Cross